Alternatives to general relativity: Non-metric theories

 Cartan's theory is particularly interesting both because it is a non-metric theory and because it is so old.
 The status of Cartan's theory is uncertain.
 Will claims that all non-metric theories are eliminated by Einstein's Equivalence Principle.
-Will (2001) tempers that by explaining experimental criteria for testing non-metric theories against Einstein's Equivalence Principle.
+Will tempers that by explaining experimental criteria for testing non-metric theories against Einstein's Equivalence Principle in his 2001 edition.
 Misner et al. claims that Cartan's theory is the only non-metric theory to survive all experimental tests up to that date and Turyshev lists Cartan's theory among the few that have survived all experimental tests up to that date.
 The following is a quick sketch of Cartan's theory as restated by Trautman.

 Cartan suggested a simple generalization of Einstein's theory of gravitation.
 He proposed a model of space time with a metric tensor and a linear "connection" compatible with the metric but not necessarily symmetric.
 The torsion tensor of the connection is related to the density of intrinsic angular momentum.
 Independently of Cartan, similar ideas were put forward by Sciama, by Kibble in the years 1958 to 1966, culminating in a 1976 review by Hehl et al.

 The original description is in terms of differential forms, but for the present article that is replaced by the more familiar language of tensors (risking loss of accuracy).
 As in general relativity, the Lagrangian is made up of a massless and a mass part.
 The Lagrangian for the massless part is:

 The $\omega^\mu_\nu\;$ is the linear connection. $\varepsilon_{\xi\mu\eta\zeta}\;$ is the completely antisymmetric pseudo-tensor (Levi-Civita symbol) with $\varepsilon_{0123}=\sqrt{-g}\;$, and $g^{\nu\xi}\,$ is the metric tensor as usual.
 By assuming that the linear connection is metric, it is possible to remove the unwanted freedom inherent in the non-metric theory.
 The stress–energy tensor is calculated from:

 The space curvature is not Riemannian, but on a Riemannian space-time the Lagrangian would reduce to the Lagrangian of general relativity.

 Some equations of the non-metric theory of Belinfante and Swihart have already been discussed in the section on bimetric theories.

 A distinctively non-metric theory is given by gauge theory gravity, which replaces the metric in its field equations with a pair of gauge fields in flat spacetime.
 On the one hand, the theory is quite conservative because it is substantially equivalent to Einstein–Cartan theory (or general relativity in the limit of vanishing spin), differing mostly in the nature of its global solutions.
 On the other hand, it is radical because it replaces differential geometry with geometric algebra.